Final Paper Project

 Why this phased project?

-As you progress through the project and other linked pages, I hope the value of it becomes clear.
+As you progress through the project and other linked pages, the value of it to you should become clearer.

 Students learn and improve themselves through continual effort, and create a better final product.